The dictionary defines fate as “forces outside your control that make things happen.”

 Via the AUX (auxiliary) jack, this vintage Toshiba Aurex System 10 can still play today’s digital devices –iPods, CDs, and, yes, MiniDiscs as well as DAT (digital audio tape) players.

 Sansui, Denon, NAD, McIntosh, Nakamichi, Tannoy, Pioneer, Marantz, Bang & Olufsen, JBL, Teac, Grundig, Kenwood, and other leading Japanese, American, and European hi-fi brands were the buzzwords those days.
-And those systems were manufactured in Japan, the U.S., and Europe.
+And those systems were really manufactured in Japan, the U.S., and Europe.

-The PC-D10 cassette tape deck needs the replacement of a few rubber belts inside.
+The PC-D10 cassette tape deck simply needs the replacement of a few rubber belts inside.
 The DC motor & tape heads still function well.
 This unit has manual tape controls.

 Both models were spectacularly designed and housed in high-grade aluminum chassis that made them withstand the elements as well as high-quality internal electronic components.